DataJuggler/DataTier.Net/README.md

 This test was very simple and just loads 1 record out of a 1 record table (setting).

+I will post the BenchMark.Net project to Git Hub soon.

 If I include the creation of the Gateway for DataTier.Net and the DBContext for Entity Framework, DataTier.Net jumps from 14 to 19 and EF jumps fromm 195 to over 700.

 I will publish some more results after I get some sleep.
 I suspect EF might win when multiple records are saved since Save is one at a time in DataTier.Net and multiple records can be saved in 1 call with EF.